Causes & Risk Factors

 Many studies have explored the association between postpartum depression and maternal age.
-In a recent Canadian study, researchers found that women in their 20s and in their 40s may have an increased risk of developing postpartum depression.
+A recent Canadian study found that women in their 20s and in their 40s may have an increased risk of developing postpartum depression.

 How Maternal Age Impacts Risk of Postpartum Depression